 |Basis of Comparison||CAPM||PMP|

 |The official book of reference||PMI’s A Guide to the Project Management Book of Knowledge (PMBOK® Guide) 5th Edition|

 |The validity period of the credential||5 years||3 years|

 |Re-certification after validity||A re-exam needs to be undertaken||Collection of 60 PDUs to apply|

 |Cost||PMI members: $225Non-PMI members: $300||PMI members: $405Non-PMI members: $555|

-Between the 2 certification courses mentioned CAPM vs PMP, employers normally give more emphasis on PMP than CAPM as they do require a project manager with advanced experience to pull off the different types of a project there is to different industries.
-At the end of the day, it’s up to you to decide where you see your career heading towards.
-That way, you can weigh the pros and cons of CAPM vs PMP certification and according to your caliber head out towards obtaining CAPM vs PMP certification courses to enrich your project management career.
+Between the 2 certification courses mentioned, CAPM vs PMP, employers normally give more emphasis on PMP than CAPM as they require a project manager with advanced experience to pull off the different types of a project for different industries.
+It’s up to you to decide where you see your career heading.
+That way, you can weigh the pros and cons of CAPM vs PMP certification and, according to your caliber, head out towards obtaining CAPM vs PMP certification courses to enrich your project management career.
 All the very best!